richmahn/en_tn/mat/front/intro.md

 #### What were Jesus' teaching methods? ####

 The people regarded Jesus as a rabbi.
 A rabbi is a teacher of God's law.
 Jesus taught in similar ways as other religious teachers in Israel.
 He had students who followed him wherever he went.
 These students were called disciples.
 He often told parables.
 Parables are fictional stories that teach various principles.
+(See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/disciple]])

 ## Part 3: Important Translation Issues ##